 This episode is perfect for anyone interested in urban sociology, what we can learn from hip hop artists, qualitative research, 'getting out,' and Wakanda Forever.

 IN THIS EPISODE

-He talks about his course 'Hip Hop and Urban Sociology' and what Kendrick Lamar and 3D Na-Tee have to do with it.
+Piko talks about his course 'Hip Hop and Urban Sociology,' Kendrick Lamar and 3D Na-Tee, and what sociologists can learn from hip hop artists.

 He discusses qualitative research and 'the beautiful process of collecting data and making sense of it.'

 He addresses whether his qualitative data is generalizable and 'being as reflexive as possible' in documenting his observations.

 Piko discusses his course 'Contemporary Race Theory' and whether we would be better off if the idea of race faded away.